 While you do this, be mindful of and respect people’s social preferences.

 Success and self-confidence are in no way synonymous with being mean and pompous.
 Always be kind and treat everyone with respect as far as you can.
-Don’t treat people with kindness because ‘everyone you meet is fighting a war’, treat people with kindness because you should be kind.
 No one needs to give you a reason to treat them with respect if they’ve never given you a reason to treat them disrespectfully.

 As you begin your journey in corporate, there will be frustrations and maybe even doubts, but let this remind you that you are doing amazing.
 Be gentle with yourself!
 After years of suffering varsity life, getting a job and being able to buy yourself things can be a lovely and fulfilling experience.
 Don’t let it be overshadowed by the bad things that sometimes happen to good people.